jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Grand Mission of Techvolution

-Writer David Mamet once said not trying to please a group of people, means being able to see Nature.
+Writer David Mamet once said not trying to please a group of people, means empowerig yourself to better see Nature.
 So, I embraced that idea when writing this book.
 Meaning, I didn't try to please any pundit, reporter, or professor.
-I'm a regular guy who wrote this for myself and my fellow people on Main Street.
+I'm a regular guy who wrote this for myself and my fellow people on Main Street to we can win the game together.

-Saying that Techvolution has three parts:
+Saying that Techvolution has several parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
 Its purpose is to empower Main Street to see the big picture.
 That we're all player gods who must use apps, electronics, and the internet to solve our problems now.
 Fittingly, the best indicator of our progress is how happy we are with our lives.